 The present generation digital computer was made and planned as a device which can make easy and speed up complex and time-consuming computations.
 In the majority of applications or programs, it can store and access a huge amount of information take part as the dominant one and is measured to be its primary feature and its ability to compute, that is to calculate or to carry out arithmetic, has in many cases become almost unrelated.

-In most of the cases, the huge amount of information which is to be developed in some sense signifies a concept of a part of reality.
+In most of the cases, the vast amount of information which is to be developed in some sense signifies a concept of a part of reality.
 The information that is accessible to the computer consists of a specific set of data about the real problem that is set that and is considered applicable to the problem at hand.
 The data signifies an abstraction of reality in the sense which certain properties and distinctiveness of the real objects get ignored as they are peripheral and inappropriate to the particular problem.
 A concept of abstraction is thereby also an overview of facts.

 In this chapter, you will learn about the fundamental elements of the data structure.